skulpt/skulpt/HACKING.md

 How do I use the debugger in the browser to help me debug my code?

 Easy, just add the statement: `debugger;` to your code.
-Now if you have the javscript deveoper tools open in the browser you will have it.
+Now if you have the javscript developer tools open in the browser you will have it.

 If you want to start the debugger from a python function that you have written you can also add a debugger statement